sqrtM/web1-binary/README.md

 currently works for all bases 2-10. more to come.

 you can set the input base, operand base, and the base you want the final answer in.

+still mired with errors, but we're getting there